OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Experiments

 \subsubsection{Baselines}

 We compare \name against five frameworks: two designed specifically for IM (\ie ART \cite{art} and RCA-Agent \cite{openrca}), and three general-purpose open-source frameworks (\ie CoT \cite{cot}, ReAct \cite{react_yao}, Reflexion \cite{reflexion}).
 For DL-based IM approaches, we select ART \cite{art} due to its state-of-the-art performance, while other methods such as DeepHunt \cite{deephunt} and DiagFusion \cite{diagfusion} are excluded as they do not cover all tasks required in our scenario (\eg AD).
-For LLM-based IM approaches, we include RCA-Agent \cite{openrca}, the official OPENRCA diagnostic framework and the top-performing baseline on its benchmark.
-We evaluate it with Claude 3.5 Sonnet as the seed LLM to match the original configuration and because it delivered the strongest reported results.
+For LLM-based IM approaches, we include RCA-Agent \cite{openrca}, the official OPENRCA diagnostic framework and the top-performing approach on its benchmark.
+We evaluate it with \textit{Claude 3.5 Sonnet} as the seed LLM to follow its strongest configuration, since RCA-Agent becomes ineffective when instantiated with $\le$20B-scale models due to its strong dependence on code generation and error handling capabilities.
 We exclude other LLM-based IM methods, specifically mABC \cite{mabc}, ICL\_RCA \cite{icl_rca}, COMET \cite{comet}, due to their lack of coverage for all required tasks in our scenario, and RCACopilot \cite{rcacopilot}, as it is not an open-source framework.
 To ensure a comprehensive and fair comparison, we also incorporate three well-known general-purpose open-source frameworks—CoT \cite{cot}, ReAct \cite{react_yao}, and Reflexion \cite{reflexion}—all of which leverage LLMs for reasoning and decision-making.
 For the seed LLMs, we restrict to models with at most 20B parameters and select \textit{Qwen2.5-14B-Instruct-1M}, \textit{gpt-oss-20b}, and \textit{Phi-3-medium-128k-instruct}.